pypiserver/pypiserver/README.rst

     PACKAGES_DIRECTORY.
 If PACKAGES_DIRECTORY is not given on the command line, it uses the default ~/packages.  pypiserver scans this directory recursively for packages.
 It skips packages and directories starting with a dot.
+Multiple package directories can be specified.

   pypi-server understands the following options: